Burial Plot 10 - Father Valentine Sommereison

 In October 1876, Father was appointed first resident priest at St. Joseph’s Church in Hays City.
 He built himself a home and began to make plans for a little church.
 He said his first mass at the military post - Fort Hays on the First Sunday of Advent 1876.
 Besides ministering to the wants of the Catholics of Hays, he was also busy with the care of the German-Russian settlements that sprang up in Ellis County from 1876-1878.

-Not having a church or a priest, each of the new German-Russian colonies erected a large wooden cross in their community where the people gathered on Sundays and Holydays to say the rosary, prayers from the Mass, and litanies.
+Not having a church or a priest, each of the new German-Russian colonies erected a large wooden cross in their community where the people gathered on Sundays and Holidays to say the rosary, prayers from the Mass, and litanies.
 Fr.
-Sommereisen would visit each of the nine surrounding communities on a monthly basis.
+Sommereison would visit each of the nine surrounding communities on a monthly basis.

 He died in 1897 at the age of 67.
 Because he had become a farmer and was not an active priest when he died, he is not buried with the other priests in the St. Joseph Cemetery but in the plot of a friend in St. Joseph Cemetery.